Addiction To LSD

 - Visual hallucinations

 - Synesthesia (e.g., “hearing” colors and “seeing” sounds)

 - Panic attacks

-Risk of overdose is very rare with LSD, and the risk of fatal overdose is essentially nonexistent with LSD.
-However, LSD is far from safe, especially due to the risky behaviors and side effects can occur.
-When users are on trips that can last for 12 hours or more, they often exhibit low inhibition or react to other effects of the drug, such as hallucinations.
-This may lead to dangerous actions and injury, along with social, legal, and professional consequences.
-LSD is also dangerous when mixed with other drugs, especially anti-depressants such as lithium.
-The most serious effects of LSD are likely to only happen after large and frequent doses, but can potentially be life-threatening, including: hyperthermia, suicidal thoughts, and psychosis.
+Risk of overdose is very low with LSD, and the risk of fatal overdose is essentially nonexistent.
+LSD is far from safe, however, especially considering the risky behaviors and side effects that can occur as a result of use.
+Users may experience trips lasting for 12 hours or more, often exhibiting low inhibition.
+Users may also have strong reactions to the drug’s hallucinatory effects.
+This may lead to dangerous actions and injury along with social, legal, and professional consequences.
+LSD is also dangerous when mixed with other drugs, especially Antidepressants such as Lithium.
+The most serious effects of LSD are likely to only happen after large and frequent doses, but they can be life-threatening.
+Extreme side effects may include hyperthermia, suicidal thoughts, and psychosis.